 2. Children at this age can’t differentiate between play or abuse.
-They may appear explicitly normal but years later when they started to understand meaning of their experiences, feeling of shame and guilt may appear.
+They may appear explicitly normal but years later when they started to understand the meaning of their experiences, feeling of shame and guilt may appear.

 3. Adult’s coping with unfavorable experience ranges from repression, suppression, denial and displacement.